EDCD/EDMarketConnector/README.md

 By default these files will be placed in your Documents folder.
 Since this app will create a lot of files if you use it for a while you may wish to create a separate folder for the files and tell the app to place them there.

-Some options work by reading the Elite: Dangerous game's “journal” files.
-If you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's journal files.
+Some options work by reading the Elite: Dangerous game's log files.
+If you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D journal file location” and “E:D interaction log location” settings on the Configuration tab to point to the game's log files.

 ### EDDN